max-andr/relu_networks_overconfident/README.md

 <p align="center"><img src="images/table_cifar100.png" width="800"></p>

 We also illustrate the advantage of **ACET** on per-image basis.
-For example, if we train a plain model on MNIST and evaluate it on CIFAR-10, it is prone to overconfident predictions (up to 99.6%) on images that do not have anything in common with digits.
+For example, if we train a plain model on MNIST and evaluate it on CIFAR-10, it is also prone to overconfident predictions (up to 99.6%) on images that do not have anything in common with digits.
 <p align="center"><img src="images/images_plain_mnist_cifar10.png" width="800"></p>
 However, **ACET** mitigates this problem to a large extent.